railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 Partner Categories
 ^^^^^^^^^^^^^^^^^^

-You can list your partners by category using the menu :menuselection:`Sales --> Configuration --> Address Book --> Partners Categories`.
-Click a category to obtain a list of partners in that category.
+You can list your partners by category or you can say by tags using the menu :menuselection:`Sales --> Configuration --> Address Book --> Partners Tags`.
+Click a tag to obtain a list of partners in that category.

 .. figure:: images/main_window_partner_menu_config.png
    :scale: 75